OleHolmNielsen/GPAW-benchmark-2018/README.md

 Build GPAW using the foss-2018a toolchain
 -----------------------------------------

-The GPAW 1.4 package is not yet part of the EasyBuild official releases.
+The GPAW release version 1.4.0 package is not yet part of the EasyBuild official releases.
 A subdirectory ```easyconfigs``` contains the EasyBuild files required to build GPAW 1.4.